simonkdev/obsidian_andromeda/4 - Liminal Core/30. Programming/C/Console Printing.md

 `-` --> align to left (without, it would be to the right) `9` --> occupy 9 characters (if less, it is filled up with spaces)

 therefore, each of the printed variables is printed aligned to the left, then the remaining of the 9 slots are filled with spaces, and then there is the next number.
-In a longer form, it gives you an output like this:

 ------------------------------------------------------